gdc3000/wa_collisions/README.md

 #### Project Goals:

 1. Clean and prepare Seattle area collision data for regression and other machine learning projects.
-3. Create a visualization of Seattle area collision data.
+3. Create visualizations to help users explore the Seattle area collision data.
 4. Advanced analysis of Seattle area collision data and the change in speed limits.

 ### Limitations